lewmoore/NodeAuth/README.md

 # NodeAuth

-Node Application testing authentication with PassportJS.
+Node Application that has passport authentication to authenticate local log ins and signups.